robinyms78/My-Portfolio/README.md

    e.
 Remote education system: Desktop applications to control Pepper's movement in the classroom, head motion synchronization between human and Nao robot using the camera and a tutoring system using Nao robot avatar.

    f.
 Weather information collection system: A weather collector system based on weather API to detect weather conditions and output speech-related information for the robot controller.

+   g.
+Topic Modelling System: An API to extract topic models from a given data set using Latent Diriclet Allocation with Gibb's sampling.

 2. Objective-C Code: